Ali-Mikael/Application-hacking/h7-crypto.md

 if __name__ == "__main__":

-    s = "This is my string you know" print(f"Using string:\n-------------\n >> '{s}'\n")
+    s = "This is just a test string!" print(f"Using string:\n-------------\n >> '{s}'\n")
     print("Analysis:\n---------")